Residents’ Rights While in a Nursing Home

 - The right to receive visitors of their choice, whether it is family or friends, except if mentally incapacitated.

 Right to Legal Representation in Dallas

 Undoubtedly, if you have a family member who has been traumatized by abuse in a state or private care facility, you want justice for the pain they endured.
-The experienced Dallas nursing home abuse attorneys at Crowe Arnold & Majors, LLP can help.
+The experienced Dallas personal injury lawyers at Crowe Arnold & Majors, LLP can help.
 We’ve fought for a number of families, going up against local and national nursing home chains, and won.
 Our dedicated and empathetic team of litigators is ready to do the same for you.
-By contacting us you are entitled to a free case evaluation and consultation – so don’t delay.
+By contacting us you are entitled to a free case evaluation and consultation from a dedicated personal injury lawyer – so don’t delay.
 Call (214) 231-0544 and speak with one of our knowledgeable representatives today.